ThatTanishqTak/Trident/README.md

 - **Trident** – core static library containing rendering, windowing, event handling, and physics systems
 - **Trident-Forge** – standalone level editor built on top of the engine
 - Modern CMake-based build system with organized binary and intermediate output directories

+The `Trident-Forge` editor demonstrates this ECS by spawning a cube entity with `TagComponent` and `TransformComponent`, allowing real-time property editing.

 ---